usds/justice40-tool/client/README.md

 ## Installing and running the client site

 ### Via npm

-1. Confirm you have the base required software installed.
-See [INSTALLATION](INSTALLATION.md) for more details.
+#### Install Node using NVM

+This will work for both MacOS and Win10.
+Follow instructions on this [link](https://medium.com/@nodesource/installing-node-js-tutorial-using-nvm-5c6ff5925dd8).
+Be sure to read through the whole doc to find the sections within each step relevant to you (e.g. if you're using Homebrew, when you get to Step 2 look for the section, "Install NVM with Homebrew").

+If you install NVM using Homebrew, make sure to read the output in terminal after you run `brew install nvm`.
+You will need to add a few lines to your ~/.bash_profile and perhaps complete a couple other tasks.

+Once you install NVM, don't forget to install Node!
+This is included in the linked tutorial above.
+This will also install `npm` which you need for the steps below.

+#### Install Yarn

-1. Install yarn if you do not have it yet.
+Install yarn if you do not have it yet.
 Open your terminal and run `sudo npm install -global yarn`.
 This works on MacOS and Win10.
 To confirm it is installed, run `yarn -v`.
 A version number should be returned.

+#### Run The Application

 1. Navigate to the base directory of this repository, and go to the `client` directory (`cd client`).
 1. Run the command `npm install` to install the dependencies.
 1. Run `npm start` to start up the client app.